kerbent on Family Tree Circles

 Further research was then conducted to try and find a Carbis family whose mothers maiden name was Drew.
 When searching the IGI I used the First name of Ann married to a man with the surname Carbis to look for possible children.
-Eventually I found a William Carbis who had married an Ann Drew who had amongst their children a Martha Carbis who had the same year of birth as my 3xgreatgrandmother.
+Eventually, I found a William Carbis who had married an Ann Drew who had amongst their children a Martha Carbis who had the same year of birth as my 3xgreatgrandmother.

 William Carbis and Ann Drew had five children, all were baptised in the Paul Parish Church

 i.
 Ann Drew CARBIS (1784- )

 ii.William CARBIS (1789- )

 iii.
 Martha CARBENCE (1792- )

 iv.
 Martha CARBIS (Cir 1793-1882) (my 3xgreatgrandmother)

 v.
 Richard CARBIS (1797- )

 The idea that my 3xgreatgrandmother Marthas father was William Carbis rather than Richard Carbis is supported by the following 3 points:

 1.The change of her father's Christian name was an attempt to hide family Convict connections.

-A family story through the generations was that one of the early Bassett brothers (which generation this concerned was not clear) was charged for horse stealing in Cornwall but managed to escaped to France/America and was never caught.
+A family story through the generations was that one of the early Bassett brothers (which generation this concerned was not clear) was charged for horse stealing in Cornwall but managed to escape to France/America and was never caught.
 Following this lead led us to look for some evidence of criminal activity.

-In an article that appeared in the The West Briton and Cornwall Advertiser and another article on the 7th April 1815 in the Royal Gazette on the 22nd April 1815 it appears that William Carbis Marthas father was involved in sheep stealing in 1813.
+In an article that appeared in The West Briton and Cornwall Advertiser and another article on the 7th April 1815 in the Royal Gazette on the 22nd April 1815 it appears that William Carbis Marthas father was involved in sheep stealing in 1813.

 William Carbis, sen. William Carbis jun. and Francis Bassett, a father, son and son-in-law, were indicted for stealing two ewe sheep belonging to Miss Borlase, of Madron, in December 1812

-"The bill" was found by the Grand Jury in the Crown Bar durring the Lent Assizes in 1813.
-However the proceedings were suspended.as the all the accused had absconded.
+"The bill" was found by the Grand Jury in the Crown Bar during the Lent Assizes in 1813.
+However, the proceedings were suspended as the all the accused had absconded.
 According to a report in the "West Briton & Cornwall Advertiser", when the constables went to arrest them they were unable to execute their warrants, as all three men had gone to sea.

-Based on the newspaper story we were able to to link Martha together with her family as demonstrated below through their connections with William Carbis (in the newspaper referred as William Carbis sen.) and his five children with his wife Ann Drew the 3 connections are confirmed.
+Based on the newspaper story we were able to link Martha with her family as demonstrated below through their connections with William Carbis (in the newspaper referred as William Carbis sen.) and his five children with his wife Ann Drew the 3 connections are confirmed.

-This probably wasnt her fathers first fray into criminal activity (as Martha got married 9 months before this event took place) and perhaps the shame was so great for Martha that she changed her fathers name using her youngest brothers first name so she wouldnt forget the white lie.
-The white lie helped to distance herself from her fathers misdeeds (?).
-Once in Australia people were unaware of her families criminal and convict connections and only a vague tale of horse theft remained atributed to no-one in particular as a small reminder of what had been left behind.
+It is hard to know if this was her father’s first foray into criminal activity.
+Martha was married 9 months before this event took place and perhaps the shame was so great for Martha that she changed her father’s name, using her youngest brother’s first name to conceal her relationship?
+The white lie helped to distance hers from her father’s misdeeds (?).
+Once in Australia people were unaware of the families criminal and convict connections and only a vague tale of horse theft remained attributed to no-one in particular as a small reminder of what had been left behind.

 2. Naming Patterns of the times as explained below were common practice between 1700 and 1875.
 Both the Carbis and Bassett families seem to have used them as evidenced by certain names recurring down through the generations.
-Using these patterns working back from the children of John Bassett and Martha Carbis it is quite possible that Marthas fathers name is William Bassett.
+Using these patterns working back from the children of John Bassett and Martha Carbis it is quite possible that Martha's fathers name is William Bassett.